sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/140 - fixed-table.md

 title: "Fixed Table"
 hidden: false
 ---
 Matches tables with a fixed number of columns and returns their collated column contents.

+**Use**

+- Use the Fixed Table method when dealing with tables in the same document type that always have the same column layout (same headings, same number of columns).

+**Requirements**

-Choose anchor text that precedes the table, for example, a table title.
+- The anchor text must be a line that precedes the table.
+Do not chose a line that is a part of the table.
+For example, do not anchor on a table title that is inside the table borders.

 [**Parameters**](doc:fixed-table#section-parameters)
 [**Examples**](doc:fixed-table#section-examples)